 (The Pegasus relief and other elements)

-The paintings gallery inside draws on a rather impressive collection of old masters that includes such names as Titian, Rembrandt, Boticelli, Rubens, and van Dyck.
+The paintings gallery inside draws on an impressive collection of old masters that includes such names as Titian, Rembrandt, Boticelli, Rubens, and van Dyck.
 The collection highlight is perhaps the Hieronymus Bosch triptych, The Last Judgment.

 The special exhibitions held in the academy are open to the public, but the contents vary and usually also feature contemporary works in dialogue with the older art.